 - Be clear about personal priorities.

 - Always be alert to career opportunities that you could take advantage of.

 - Be quick to make decisions in order to capitalize on potential opportunities.

 - Be prepared to work with a structured plan of action.

 - Always be flexible and adaptable to changing conditions and circumstances.

 Assessing Your Current Reality

-In order to pave the way for the future, your first and primary objective is to clearly understand where you are today and what you currently have at your disposal to help you make a push up the career ladder.
+To pave the way for the future, your first and primary objective is to clearly understand where you are today and what you currently have at your disposal to help you make a push up the career ladder.

-To begin with you must meticulously assess the progress you have made over the years.
+To begin with, you must meticulously assess the progress you have made over the years.
 Ask yourself: